valentinilk/compose-shimmer/README.md

 }

 ```
+As usual means the theme should be applied at the same level as for example the `MaterialTheme` is applied.
+There is no need to wrap every shimmer into a `CompositionLocalProvider`.

+If it is more convenient, the theme can also be passed as a parameter by using the `rememberShimmer(...)` function, which is explained further down below.

-The theme offers a few simple configurations like the shimmer's `rotation` or `width`.
-Additionally few unabstracted objects like an `AnimationSpec` or `BlendMode` are exposed.
+The theme itself offers a few simple configurations like the shimmer's `rotation` or `width`.
+Additionally a few unabstracted objects like an `AnimationSpec` or `BlendMode` are exposed.
 While this violates the principales of [information hiding](https://en.wikipedia.org/wiki/Information_hiding) it allows for some great customizations.

 For further information have a look at documentation in data class itself and have a look at the `ThemingSamples` in the sample app.